FullStackForger/fs-angular-assignments/README.md

 ### Launching Application

-From inside of `./client` folder simply execute `grunt` command.
+From inside of `./client` folder execute `grunt-dev` command to launch application browser in development mode.
+Development mode skips concatenating scripts.

+If you want to build web app and launch it in the browser simply execute `grunt`.
 It will build the application and start it in your system default web-browser.

 Development